Follow me on Twitter @RobShmerling

 Can you think of something you do that’s nearly irresistible, widely popular, but a bad idea that’s based on a health myth?
 That’s right, I’m talking about inserting cotton-tipped swabs into your ears.

-According to recently released guidelines from the American Academy of Otolaryngology/Head and Neck Surgery Foundation, experts strongly discourage twirling cotton-tipped swabs in the ears.
+According to guidelines from the American Academy of Otolaryngology/Head and Neck Surgery Foundation, experts strongly discourage twirling cotton-tipped swabs in the ears.
 Here’s why.

 The ear is self-cleaning.
 No routine maintenance is required.
 If you’re inserting swabs into your ears to remove earwax or prevent its buildup, think again.
 Earwax is produced within the ear canal and naturally migrates from deeper inside to outside.
 There are exceptions, of course.
 Some people make more than the average amount of earwax, and for others (especially older adults) it becomes harder and drier than usual.
 Even in these situations, inserting a swab inside the ear is not the answer.
 More on this in a moment.